 Assessment will commence at the time of transfer to Byron Bay High School.
+Final assessment determinations will be made on available evidence.

-For students transferring from other schools, advice will be sought from the previous school.

-Students transferring from other courses may be required to complete any missed coursework and/or assessment tasks to meet the eligibility requirements of the newly enrolled course.
+- For students transferring from other schools, advice will be sought from the previous school. - Students transferring from other courses may be required to complete any missed coursework and/or assessment tasks to meet the eligibility requirements of the newly enrolled course.